SharePoint Framework development tools and libraries

 For more information about gulp, see the following:

-The development tool chain uses CommonJS for bundling.
+The development tool chain uses Webpack for bundling.
 This enables you to define modules and where you want to use them.
 The tool chain also uses SystemJS, a universal module loader, to load your modules.
 This helps you to scope your web parts by making sure that each web part is executed in its own namespace.

 For more information about webpack, see the following: